 • At least one letter of recommendation (current high school students must have a letter from a high school official.
 Current college students must have a letter from a college faculty member or administrator.
 Re-entering students must have letter from an employer, neighbor, or close friend.
 Letters from family members are not acceptable).

 • In order for your application to be considered, all parts of the application must be submitted on time.
 Supporting documents required to complete the application packet (transcripts and recommendation letter) must be submitted through the online application by the April 15th deadline.Please remember that Reynolds scholarships are handled separately from financial aid and private scholarships.
 If you are applying for a Reynolds scholarship, supporting application materials should be submitted to the Scholarship Office only.

 When is the deadline to apply for Reynolds scholarships?

 The deadline to apply for scholarships is April 15 of each calendar year.
-The online application will be made available online starting January 1 and will close on April 15.
-Beginning January 2015, supporting application materials (transcripts and recommendation letters) will no longer be accepted in paper form.
+The online application will be made available online starting December1 and will close on April 15.

 Who should write the letter of recommendation required to apply for a Reynolds scholarship?